PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 Now C uses what is called a "structure" to combine 2 types together into 1 compound type.

-Delete all the code and write the following code.
+Delete all the code and write the following "structure".

 ```c
 struct contact {